Government of Western Australia State Coat of Arms

 Telephone: (08) 9425 2900 or 1800 671 994 (free call for country callers)

-When a death that must be reported to the Coroner occurs in a country area, the investigation will usually be dealt with at one of the Regional Magistrates' Courts at Albany, Broome, Bunbury, Carnarvon, Geraldton, Kalgoorlie, Northam or South Hedland.
-For information relating to these deaths, ring the Coroner's Registrar at the relevant location.
+When a death that must be reported to the Coroner occurs in a country area, Regional Magistrate’s Courts will usually deal with the investigation.
+There are Regional Magistrate’s Courts in Albany, Broome, Bunbury, Carnarvon, Geraldton, Kalgoorlie, Kununurra, Northam and South Hedland.
+For information relating to these deaths, contact the Coroner's Registrar at the relevant location.

-The majority of autopsies conducted on persons who have died in a country region are performed at the State Mortuary in Perth, however, there are instances when the autopsy is performed by a doctor in a country area.
-Arrangements for autopsies are conducted by the Registrar at the local Magistrates' Court.
-The investigation is conducted by a local police officer and the finding will be completed by a local magistrate who is also the Coroner.
+All post-mortem examinations (PME) are performed at the State Mortuary in Perth, regardless of where the death occurred.
+Arrangements for PME’s are authorised by the Registrar at the local Magistrate’s Court.
+The investigation is conducted by a local police officer.
+The finding will be completed by a local Magistrate who is also the Coroner.

 Anyone who has information they believe is relevant can write to the Coroner.
 This should be done as early as possible.
 This information will be taken into account in the investigation.

-If you wish to provide information you won't be able to ring and speak to the Coroner in person but you can speak to the Coroner's Investigator (if known), or a staff member who can advise you further.
+If you wish to provide information you will not be able to speak to the Coroner directly.
+You can speak to the investigating police officer (if known), or Court staff who can advise you further.

 [ back to top ]